DaleOrders/AWS-Study-Notes/README.md

 ![picture 108](images/3e1537718386e64524192f7af090e3a8cd904b2155f08653e80576d29eb4d80f.png)

-- CloudFormation Template - YAML or JSON
+- CloudFormation Template - written in YAML or JSON
-- ...contains logical resources - the 'WHAT'
+- Contains logical resources - What you can to create
 - Templates are used to create Stacks
-- ...
-1 stack, 100 stacks, 20.. stacks in each region
+- 1 stack, 100 stacks etc stacks in each region.
+Can be reused as many times as you like to make as many stacks as you like (it is is designed to be portable).
-- ... stacks create physical resources from the logical
+- stacks create physical resources from the logical resources
-- if a stacks template is changed - physical resources are changes
+- if a stacks template is changed - physical resources are changed in response
 - if a stack is deleted, normally, the physical resources are deleted

 ![picture 109](images/d8481a2fcdd8c7a18286092ae366906b4554102ae0d53b3d243953dd6b78770e.png)